-Are you keen on combining Laugavegur trek with other exhilarating activities in Iceland?
+Are you keen on combining the Laugavegur trek with other exhilarating activities in Iceland?
 These longer tours are designed for travelers who are always hungry for more adventures:

 Laugavegur Trail FAQ

 The only time you can hike Laugavegur safely is between June and September.
 The winters in Iceland get so harsh that wandering out into remote places is very risky even for experienced mountaineers.
-Plus there is very little sunlight, so it’s better to reserve this experience for summer months.
+Plus there is very little sunlight, so it’s better to reserve this experience for the summer months.

 There will probably be other people in campsites or huts and you might meet fellow hikers on the trail, especially during high season.
 However, calling Laugavegur trail crowded would certainly be an overstatement.